Canadian Way of Life

 The Official Language Act makes English and French the official languages of Canada and provides for special measures aimed at enhancing the vitality and supporting the development of English and French linguistic minority communities.
 Canada’s federal institutions reflect the equality of its two official languages by offering bilingual services.

-The third most common native language in Canada is Chinese, followed by Panjabi, Spanish, Arabic, and Tagalog.
+Other languages spoken in Canada include Chinese, Panjabi, Spanish, Arabic, and Tagalog.
 The most common Aboriginal languages are Cree, Inuktitut, and Innu/Montagnais.